Chermside, Queensland: History

 Chermside has had a library since 1909.
-Since 1951 it has been a branch of the Brisbane City Council Library service and had a major refurbishment in 2017.
+Since 1951, it has been a branch of the Brisbane City Council Library service and had a major refurbishment in 2017.

 In December 1925, "Rainey's Hill Top Park" made up of 99 allotments were advertised to be auctioned by Thonton's & Pearce, Auctioneers.
 A map advertising the auction states that this estate is "close to tram, motor bus, water and electric light".

 The Dawn picture theatre first opened on 3 November 1928 (showing The Man Who Laughs).
 It closed on 9 August 2005 (with Mr. & Mrs. Smith).
 It was at 708 Gympie Road (27.3889°S 153.0309°E), now the site of the North Brisbane Eye Centre.
 It was the last single screen cinema in Brisbane.

-The Sanctuary in the Wheller Gardens retirement village was dedicated on 5 March 1940 by Reverend Wilfred Leonard Slater, the President of the Methodist Conference.
+The Sanctuary in the Wheller Gardens retirement village, named for Harold M. Wheller, was dedicated on 5 March 1940 by Reverend Wilfred Leonard Slater, the President of the Methodist Conference.

-During World War II a diverse range of volunteers, soldiers, and camps were at Chermside, such as U.S. Army units, including a number of African American soldiers.
+During World War II, a diverse range of volunteers, soldiers, and camps were at Chermside, such as U.S. Army units, including a number of African American soldiers.
 A Kitty Hawk airplane on a training flight crashed there in 1943, killing the pilot and instructor.

 Brisbane's tramway network finally reached the suburb on 29 March 1947, and Chermside remained the northernmost point on the system until the line to Chermside was closed on 2 December 1968.
 The tram line along Gympie Road was separated from other traffic (this is commonly called "reserved track"), which resulted in fast travel times along this portion of the route.
 Another feature of the Chermside tram line were the rose gardens which bordered the reserved track portion of the line.

-Westfield Chermside first opened in May 1957 as The Chermside Drive-in Shopping Centre with an Allan & Stark's department store and a small arcade of a dozen shops, before becoming a Myer department store.
+Westfield Chermside first opened on 30 May 1957 as The Chermside Drive-in Shopping Centre with an Allan & Stark's department store and a small arcade of a dozen shops, before becoming a Myer department store.
+It was the first drive-in shopping centre in Australia.
 It was the first drive-in shopping centre in Australia.
 It is now the largest single level shopping centre in Australia, with a 3-storey Myer, as well as a 16-screen Birch, Carrol and Coyle megaplex.
 It is also home to Brisbane's first Apple Store.